 Two-for-one is the best kind of special.
 Especially, as is the case here, when it means that you get two favorite, iconic cakes together under the same roof.
 In an ingenious, how-did-I-not-think-of-this-first move, red velvet cake mix is used to create two spongy layers that will encase a center of rich, creamy cheesecake.
 Cream cheese frosting, chopped pecans, and red velvet crumble complete the look.
 Get the Red Velvet Cheesecake recipe.

 Betty Crocker Red Velvet Cake Mix, $1.69 from Target

 Brace yourselves, boxed pound cake mix just took Twinkies to the next level.
 The iconic Hostess treat is created here as a large format Bundt cake, stuffed with the requisite marshmallow filling down the center, and powdered sugar sprinkled on top.
 Perfect for kid-at-heart “grown ups.”
 Get the Twinkie Cake recipe.

-Betty Crocker Pound Cake Mix, $1.98 at Walmart
+Betty Crocker Pound Cake Mix, $2.28 from Walmart

 A buttery base for a Twinkie-inspired creation.

 Opting for boxed angel food cake saves you from that whole chore of having to separate the whites from the yolks.
 This way instead you get to save all your energy for the tricky, delicate act of rolling that sheet cake around those fresh berries and cream without making a mess.
 Get the Berry Angel Food Cake Roll recipe.